 But how many of us have ever heard ourselves before?
 So, when you find yourself silently conversing at a keyboard, all you can do is hope what you’re saying makes sense, let alone takes a reader along for the duration.

 The idea of addressing a room, whether for a formal presentation or a lighthearted wedding speech, leaves most of us less than eager to take centre stage.
-It’s no wonder, working on a novel, that writers can become a little self-conscious; leaving their word count decidedly under-the-weather.
+It’s no wonder, working on a novel, writers can become self-conscious; leaving their word count decidedly under-the-weather.

 My writing sews together like patchwork.
 Open any inconspicuous-looking cupboard or drawer at my place and you’ll unearth an avalanche of notebooks, printouts and articles.
 Initial sequences come to me.
 New ideas fascinate me.
 Characters introduce themselves.
 I overhear conversations and observe different settings.
 I see dead people.
 (Not really).